-Let’s start with the baseline range: Most adults should aim for seven to nine hours of sleep a night to feel their best, says Douglas Kirsch, MD, medical director of sleep medicine at Atrium Health, a healthcare organisation in North Carolina, America.
+Let’s start with the baseline range: Most adults should aim for seven to nine hours of sleep a night to feel their best, says Douglas Kirsch, MD, FAAN, FAASM, medical director of sleep medicine at Atrium Health, a healthcare organization in Charlotte, North Carolina.
 Within that range, needs vary with age.
-The younger you are, the more sleep you generally need.
+The younger you are, the more ZZZs you generally need.

 Sleep needs by age

-You don't need a sleep calculator to get a sense of your nightly target.
+You don't need a sleep calculator to get a sense of your nightly target, according to the National Sleep Foundation.
 Here’s a breakdown of recommended sleep durations across age brackets: